BayCEER/arduino-workshop/README.md

 # arduino-workshop
-## Introduction to the environmental measurement technology with Arduino and Raspberry Pi

-This repository contains all source files used during our two-day workshop.
+This repository contains all source files used during our two-day Arduino workshop.